SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 #### Further Notes

-As described in [TODO paper], the attacker can utilize the obtained client authentication assertions to impersonate the client and obtain access tokens.
+As described in {{research.ust}}, the attacker can utilize the obtained client authentication assertions to impersonate the client and obtain access tokens.